 The fusion of reality, imagination, and uniqueness of my perception formed a new reality, the only reality that I could call my own.

 I wished to express that newfound world in my art, but for some time I couldn't figure out how.

 One day I took a piece of paper, clueless about what I was going to do.
 I gazed at its blank surface as if expecting it to tell me something important, to give me answers.
 Suddenly I noticed thin gray lines emerging.
 I thought to myself, "why don't I follow them?"
 And at that moment the inspiration was born.

 I felt ecstatic I finally found an ultimate way to express something that seemed inexpressible.

 At 1st my works were quite simple.
 Later they became elaborate and multifarious.

 As the time went by I decided to gain a little more control over the creative process.
 Every time I drew, I focused a subject and, through drawing, processed my feelings and thoughts about it.
 Later, when I needed answers to a life question, I asked a question and then painted the answer (which was a form of meditation or intuitive pondering about the future.)

 A few years ago I started feeling limited by the direction I chose.
 In addition to that, or maybe even for that reason, the process of following the lines on paper became more overwhelming than satisfying.

 I turned to digital art.
 Experimenting in that field helped me to break the boundaries I had set for myself and discover new ways of self-expression.

-After exploring various methods of self-expression, I started wondering if I should choose one in order to maintain my identity.
-But I came to a conclusion that no matter what path spoke to me at any given moment I would follow its lead and make it mine.
+After exploring various methods of self-expression, I started wondering if I should choose one to maintain my identity.
+But I concluded that no matter what path spoke to me at any given moment I would follow its lead and make it mine.

 © Liudmila Maksimovskaya "NIKOXXII" 2012-2016.
 All rights reserved